 Do you love home makeovers?
 I do!
 I love seeing how something can be given a new, fresh look with minimum time and money.
 That is why this DIY fireplace makeover that was featured on Home & Family on the Hallmark Channel, caught my eye.
 The Home & Family show has all kinds of interesting stuff and airs weekdays at 10 am on the Hallmark Channel.
 I was given permission to share this DIY project from Paige Hemmis here with you.
+She explains how you can easily give your fireplace a new look by covering the old surface with a stone tile for a rock facing appearance.

 You just need a small area (but can cover a large area) to make a big difference to your old, worn-out fireplace.
 This is a great way to update your fireplace for just a little bit of money, but a lot bang for your buck.
 Home improvement stores and rock quarries now sell rock facing that is relatively easy to assemble on any surface (tile, drywall, wood, and even rock).